Learning by doing activity Component

 The website is more than a listing of internships; it serves as a comprehensive solution that will provide information useful during the students? educational planning stages.
 One of the features is a portal page specific to students looking at internships.
 The portal includes analytics to identify career pathways and smarter career choices that work for all segments of the student job seeker population.

-For general information about COF, contact Michael Reynolds
+For information contact Michael Reynolds